kortix-ai/agentpress/README.md

    - While other providers should work via [LiteLLM](https://github.com/BerriAI/litellm), OpenAI and Anthropic are recommended

 5. **Search API Key** (Optional):
-   - For enhanced search capabilities, obtain an [Exa API key](https://dashboard.exa.ai/playground)
+   - For enhanced search capabilities, obtain an [Tavily API key](https://tavily.com/)

 6. **RapidAPI API Key** (Optional):
    - To enable API services like LinkedIn, and others, you'll need a RapidAPI key